Identity Declaration (Quebec)

 Declarant's Full Identity Particulars -- Complete legal name exactly as it appears on the primary identity document being relied upon, date of birth, place of birth (city, province, or country of birth), nationality or citizenship status, and current full residential address including postal code.
 These foundational facts constitute the core of the identity being formally declared and must match the supporting documents presented to the commissioner.

-Identity Documents Held -- A comprehensive enumerated list of all official identity documents currently in the declarant's possession, including Canadian passport (document number and expiry date), Quebec driver's licence (number and expiry date), provincial health insurance card (RAMQ card number), citizenship certificate or permanent resident card, and any other relevant government-issued documents.
+Identity Documents Held -- A thorough enumerated list of all official identity documents currently in the declarant's possession, including Canadian passport (document number and expiry date), Quebec driver's licence (number and expiry date), provincial health insurance card (RAMQ card number), citizenship certificate or permanent resident card, and any other relevant government-issued documents.
 Listing these documents provides essential context for the declaration and allows the receiving institution to cross-reference the information against the documents they already have on file.

 Reason for Declaration -- A clear, specific statement of the exact purpose for which the identity declaration is being made: resolving a name discrepancy between two specifically identified documents, proving identity for estate settlement purposes, supporting a lost or stolen document replacement application to the issuing authority, satisfying a specific financial institution's documented requirement, supporting an immigration application with IRCC, or other stated and particularized administrative necessity.